 Excludes ("OUT" Scope)

-Unlike existing similar information systems (BISE, WISE, Climate-ADAPT), FISE will not include a dedicated 'policy' section (which overlaps with Commission websites) and there will not be a 'networks' section, as the core product is forest data and statistics, and not links to other pages.
+Unlike existing similar information systems (BISE, WISE, Climate-ADAPT), FISE will not include a dedicated 'policy' section (which overlaps with Commission websites).
+There will be no 'networks' section, as the core product is forest data and statistics, and no links to other pages, and finally no assessments.
 In general, the will be a reduction of external links and pop-up windows to the absolute minimum.

+Other subjects that will not be part of this contract are:

+Transfer of the applications which are part of the old FISE website hosted by the JRC

+Training sessions to JRC staff

+Integration with the European Forest Fires Information System (EFFIS)

 Scope Statement

 The main objective of this specific project is to provide the IT and consultancy services needed to enable the European Commission and the EEA to publish, by the end of 2019, a fully functional usable and publicly accessible first version of FISE on the internet, with all the requested data, information, maps and GIS services.